 Too Much Information

-This led onto the Commodore 64 and a number of Amiga’s where I hacked around with Blitz Basic and various incarnations of AMOS.
-During the Amiga years I ran a BBS called The Forum!
+This led to the Commodore 64 and a number of Amiga’s where I hacked around with Blitz Basic and various incarnations of AMOS.
+During the Amiga years, I ran a BBS called The Forum!
 BBS from my bedroom.
 I had people from all over the world that would dial into that over a 36k modem.

 I was also a Fidonet node and involved in the Public Domain scene.
 I collaborated with other coders in Europe and tried my hand at writing the next “Zelda”.
 We never did finish it but I’m sure I still have the sprites somewhere.

-I researched machine learning and sentiment analysis techniques during a Masters degree which resulted in the creation of a product called Social Opinion that mines data from social networks (beta).
-This work resulted in me being offered an invite to Twitter HQ in San Francisco!
+In 2013, I researched machine learning and sentiment analysis techniques during a Masters degree which resulted in the creation of a product called Social Opinion that mines data from social networks.
+This work resulted in me being offered an invite to Twitter HQ in San Francisco in 2016!